 The COVID-19 pandemic is under control in your community.

 Use metrics to determine when and how to provide in-person instruction.
-Ensure they are at least as protective as those used in the K-12 guidance issued on February 12, 2021 by the U.S. Centers for Disease Control and Prevention (CDC): total new cases per 100,000 persons in the past 7 days and the percentage of positive diagnostic and screening viral tests that are nucleic acid amplification tests (NAATs).
+Ensure they are at least as protective as those used in the K-12 guidance by the U.S. Centers for Disease Control and Prevention (CDC): total new cases per 100,000 persons in the past 7 days and the percentage of positive diagnostic and screening viral tests that are nucleic acid amplification tests (NAATs).